cunningham-lab/cb_and_cc/README.md

-# The continuous Bernoulli: fixing a pervasive error in variational autoencoders
+# The continuous Bernoulli: fixing a pervasive error in variational autoencoders & The continuous categorical: a novel simplex-valued exponential family

-This repo contains example code (Tensorflow 1) from [The continuous Bernoulli: fixing a pervasive error in variational autoencoders](https://arxiv.org/abs/1907.06845).
+This repo contains example code from [The continuous Bernoulli: fixing a pervasive error in variational autoencoders](https://arxiv.org/abs/1907.06845) (Tensorflow 1) and [The continuous categorical: a novel simplex-valued exponential family](https://arxiv.org/abs/2002.08563) (Tensorflow 2).

+## The continuous Bernoulli: fixing a pervasive error in variational autoencoders

 Different likelihoods are in separate notebooks for didactic purposes, cb_vae_mnist.ipynb implements the continuous Bernoulli VAE on MNIST.
 If you are only interested in the log normalizing constant of the continuous Bernoulli, see the code snippet below:
 ```
 def cont_bern_log_norm(lam, l_lim=0.49, u_lim=0.51):
     # computes the log normalizing constant of a continuous Bernoulli distribution in a numerically stable way.